Jordan-Albaladejo/REG-SEC-GPO/README.md

 HOW TO USE:

-1) Download the REG-SEC-GPO Script and save this in a text editior appending it with the .ps1 extension.
+1) Download the REG-SEC-GPO.ps1 script or save the RAW Script in a text editior appending it with the .ps1 extension.
 2) Open Powershell as Administror, navigate to where you saved the .ps1 file.
 (IE. "CD ../../Users/JohnDoe/Downloads/REG-SEC-GPO.ps1")
 3) Execute the script.
 (IE. "./REG-SEC-GPO.ps1)